te987/vdr-chksums/README.md

 # DESCRIPTION

 Indepentent verification of debian repository size, md5, and sha256 checksums.
-Provides post support for apt-mirror.  vdr-chksums is useful when apt-mirror can not be used to get a repository all at once, downloading errors, and internet outages.  vdr-chksums can db cache of good checksums for faster rerun speeds on apt-mirror updates.
+Provides post support for mirror operations.  vdr-chksums is useful when mirror operations can not be used to get a repository all at once, downloading errors, and internet outages.  vdr-chksums can db cache of good checksums for faster rerun speeds on mirror updates.  vdr-chksums can also provide a bad checksum file to remove or verify errors.

 # COMMENTS